ncbo/hcomp_ontology_evaluation/results/README.md

 - <code>categorization.data.xlsx</code> the results for each question, including the student responses from Evermann and Fang.

-- <code>correlations.xslx</code> linear regression analysis for students and workers correlation.
+- <code>t-test.xslx</code> 'Student's' t-test analysis for determining statistical significance differences between worker and student responses.

 In the individual folders are the full details for the results for each ontology: